MarcThomson/MDSpectralAnalysis/README.md

 Vacf_total_MetOH_n.mat contains the nth part of the computed velocity autocorrelation function for the methanol system.
 The data is partitioned to be allowed on github.
 To combine the data, run '[t,Vx,Vy,Vz] = loadMetOHVel()' in the proper directory.
 Time is in fs.

 # Code

+This hasn't been added yet.
+Check back later!